microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytas.md

 **Valid numeric range:**  0 to 1000

 **Scale interpretation:** Values should be interpreted as per-mille-of-em.
+The ytas value is measured from the x-height to the top of the ascender.

 **Recommended or required “Regular” value:** N/A